cogentcore/cogent/README.md

 # TODO

+* FileTree update new file not working

 * check for all filesaved before doing commit!
+* detect if an open file has changed in FS, prompt to revert etc

 * horiz scroll with line numbers: render needs to know about scrolling delta.

-* need JSON formatter for date in ChangeLog

 * ALL of the methods in gide should be no-update-after -- more efficient to have a general override flag there to prevent that for everything

-* cursor still getting reset for C-x b

-* C-x f still not opening in active buffer..

 * cursor goes to hand for links in TextView

-* detect if an open file has changed in FS, prompt to revert etc

-* close buffer

 * add all the other commands!